fukamachi/caveman/README.v2.markdown

 ## Quickstart

-You came to here because you're interested in living like a caveman, right?
+You came here because you're interested in living like a caveman, right?
 There's no Disneyland, but it's good place to start.
 Let's get into a cave.

 ### Installation